usystems/webling-api-examples/README.md

 # webling-api-examples
-Examples for the webling rest api
+Examples for the webling REST API.
+For more information see: https://demo.webling.ch/api/